anhuynh219/LLambada/README.md

-# LLambada
+## Llambada: Large Lambada model for music generation

-Large Lambada model for music generation
+This is an official implementation of Llambada model